 Unlike other imaging systems from Molecular Devices, the ImageXpress Pico system allows independent control of both CO_2 and O_2 levels.
 As a result, you may need to connect up to three separate gas supplies to the system.
-The connections required to connect the instrument are dependent on whether the gas sources are from a compressed gas cylinder, a house air supply, or an air compressor.
+The connections required to connect the instrument are dependent on whether the gas is supplied from a compressed gas cylinder, a house air supply, or an air compressor.
+The ImageXpress Pico system can use the following gases: